Chair: Kathy McDonald, 905-939-7617

 - The Grand Champion and the Reserve Champion are judged from all first and Second prize quilts.

-- The Best of Show at the OAAS Convention in FEBRUARY 2012 wins a GRAND PRIZE and the exhibitor retains ownership of the quilt.
+- The Best of Show at the OAAS Convention in FEBRUARY 2017 wins a GRAND PRIZE and the exhibitor retains ownership of the quilt.

-ANNUAL O.A.A.S.
-CHAMPIONSHIP HAND QUILT COMPETITION
+HAND QUILT COMPETITION

-O.A.A.S.
-GENERAL CONDITIONS
+OAAS GENERAL CONDITIONS

 ‘ELIGIBILITY, RULES AND REGULATIONS’

-- Entries must be solely made and hand quilted by the exhibitor and exhibited and judged at a local Ontario Association of Agricultural Societies (OAAS) Fair to be eligible for this competition.
+- and exhibited and judged at a local Ontario Association of Agricultural Societies (OAAS) Fair to be eligible for this competition.

 - Entry quilts must be a minimum of 324” measured on the perimeter (smaller quilts will not be eligible to proceed to the next level of competition)